-ellipsis (...) argument contains compiler generated information
+ellipsis (...) argument contains compiler generated information static S sv;

 A class with virtual functions or virtual bases is being passed to a function that will not know the type of the argument.
 Since this information can be encoded in a variety of ways, the code may not be portable to another environment.